How to write to a file in Python

 path.write_text("Writing files with pathlib is cleaner and modern.")--OUTPUT--73 # Returns the number of characters written

-The pathlib module offers a modern, object-oriented way to interact with file system paths.
-Instead of treating file paths as simple strings, you create Path objects.
-This approach bundles path-related functionality together, making your code more readable and robust.
+The pathlib module offers a modern, object-oriented way to handle file system paths.
+Instead of treating paths as simple strings, you create a Path object.
+This bundles path-related logic into a clean interface that works consistently across different operating systems.

 Move faster with Replit